matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 main();
 ```

+### Hardhat config

-> **_IMPORTANT NOTE:_** `deployProxy` method (and other deploy/upgrade methods from the zkUpgrades) needs the know which wallet to use to deploy smart contracts.
-For this reason, the wallet needs to have a configured provider that connects it to the specific zkSync network.
-This provider is configured in the hardhat config file, by stating the RPC url of the network to connect to.
+The `deployProxy` method (and other deploy/upgrade methods from the zkUpgrades) needs to know which wallet to use to deploy smart contracts.
+For this reason, the wallet needs to have a configured provider that connects it to the specific zkSync Era network.

+The provider is configured in the hardhat config file with the RPC URL of the network, see the example below.

 ```typescript
 defaultNetwork: 'zkSyncNetwork',